Researcher in Focus: Dr Sophie Oliver

-Earlier this year, Sophie was named a BBC/AHRC New Generation Thinker.
+In 2020, Sophie was named a BBC/AHRC New Generation Thinker.
 As part of the scheme she will make radio based on her research on literature and fashion (look out for an episode of The Essay about that Jean Rhys dress).
 You can hear her here on Radio 3’s Free Thinking discussing her interest in a neglected writer called Bessie Breuer, who supported Ingrid Bergman when she scandalised America by leaving Hollywood for Italy, Roberto Rossellini and neo-realist cinema.

 Keywords: Researcher in Focus.